What TV is best for PS5 and Xbox Series X?

 VRR gives the TV some flexibility to wait for the new frame from the console.
 This will result in smoother action and less tearing.

 All the TVs below have VRR.
-For more info, check out How HDMI 2.1 makes big-screen 4K PC gaming even more awesome.
+For more info, read how HDMI 2.1 makes big-screen 4K PC gaming even more awesome.

 ALLM/Auto Game Mode